dbushell/docker-wordpress-scripts/README.md

 The `wp-content` directory is mounted to `wordpress` in the project repository.
 The entire database is mounted to `_database` (advisable to add to `.gitignore`).

 [phpMyAdmin](https://www.phpmyadmin.net/) is also set up on the `pma` subdomain.

-Use `dws up --proxy` to spin up the NGINX proxy.
-This happens automatically when a project is set up.

 ### `stop`